scott-griffiths/bitstring/doc/quick_ref.rst

 Properties
 ^^^^^^^^^^

+These read-only properties of the ``Bits`` object are interpretations of the binary data and are calculated as required.
+Many require the bitstring to be specific lengths.

 * :attr:`~Bits.bin` / ``b`` -- The bitstring as a binary string.
 * :attr:`~Bits.bool` -- For single bit bitstrings, interpret as True or False.
 * :attr:`~Bits.bytes` -- The bitstring as a bytes object.